 Yes, of course it does, but who cares if no one’s there to hear it?

-I know three foolproof ways to give your Facebook postings a boost in the news feed:
+In fact, I know five foolproof ways to make your business page’s posts appear higher in the news feed:

 - Clean up your website code